xiaoxi-s/xiaoxi-s.github.io/index.md

 Because humans do not need much image resolution to figure out a light source, we would like to solve illumination problems with low-resolution images.

-We have come up with reasonably effective ways to predict lighting using incomplete pictures of sources.

 The purpose of the proposal is simple: to estimate lighting information on Augmented Reality Devices.